 One of the great things about owning a dog is taking him places.
-Of course, there are times when it’s nice to take a vacation away from our pets, but in general, I think it’s great to bring them.
+Of course, there are times when it’s nice to take a vacation away from our pets, but in general, we think it’s great to bring them!

 2. Have your dog carry his own gear.